camptocamp/bivac/README.md

 The hostname and the name of the volume to backup are added to the path as directory levels.

+### PUSHGATEWAY_URL

+The Url of a Prometheus pushgateway to push metrics to.

 ### S3 credentials

 - AWS_ACCESS_KEY_ID